 Word of mouth is always useful and it would be beneficial to speak to current residents to ascertain their level of satisfaction with the Village.

 Moving into a retirement village is a major decision.
 The operator is required by law to give you notice that it is recommended that you obtain independent legal advice and financial advice about the contract.
 There is good reason for that requirement.
-See Mark Lumley’s article: “Retirement Village Contract Disaster”
+See Jason Meyer’s article: “Retirement Village Contract Disaster”

 The Residence Contract, Disclosure Statement and the Ancillary document required by legislation to be provided to the prospective resident can seem overwhelming.
 A lawyer familiar with Retirement Village Contracts can provide essential advice as the financial commitment involved in entering the Retirement Village and the rules of the Village applicable to all residents.